Shivam-Shukl/amazon-ai-assistant/README.md

 Amazon_Ecommerce_Agent/
 │
 ├── data/
-│   ├── raw/                       # Original scraped data
+│   ├── raw/                       # Original scraped data (not included - see Setup)
-│   ├── processed/                 # Cleaned/preprocessed dataset
+│   ├── processed/                 # Cleaned/preprocessed dataset (not included - see Setup)
-│   └── products.csv               # Final dataset for embeddings
+│   └── products.csv               # Final dataset for embeddings (not included - see Setup)
 │
-├── vectorstore/
-│   ├── index/                     # Vector index data
-│   └── chroma.sqlite3             # Persistent ChromaDB database
+├── vectorstore/                   # Vector index (not included due to size - see Setup) │   ├── index/                     # Vector index data │   └── chroma.sqlite3             # Persistent ChromaDB database
 │